gopicolo/Di-Gi-Charat-Fantasy-Tool/README.md

-# SCX Text Extraction and Reinsertion Tools
+# SCX & PAK Extraction and Reinsertion Tools

 This tool was created by **gopicolo** for extracting and reinserting text in the game *Di Gi Charat Fantasy*.

-This repository contains two Python scripts designed to **extract** and **reinsert** Shift-JIS encoded text from `.SCX` files, used in *Di Gi Charat Fantasy*.
+This repository contains two sets of Python scripts:
-Works with both the Dreamcast and PS2 versions.
+One set for working with .SCX text files (used in both Dreamcast and PS2 versions) Another for handling .PAK archive files from the PS2 version

 ## 🧰 Scripts Included